robmoffat/k9/docs/sprints/plan.md

 - Get React to render the client using the same css file.
 - Write some tests for this somehow to check it’s correct.

+### Time to overhaul the object model.

+- everything should be parts and containers.
+Links should be reformatted.
+Ideally, we are backwards-compatible with what came before.
+So, you can load up the original diagram xml and it comes back in the new format.  (this means objects like Glyph still work...)
+- Containers
+- Parts (with type = glyph-simple, glyph-with-stereo etc.)
+- Classes
+- Text Areas
+- Links broken down into Ends (which can have labels?)
+- Ports
+- Links as “straight” rather than LEFT, RIGHT etc.
+- Aligns
+- Stylesheet to use
+- After we’ve done this, Visualisation is pretty much unrecognisable from it’s original form, but we need for the tests to still pass.

+*This would seriously break my existing GUI.
+How to solve this problem?
+I really don't want to refactor the GUI at this point.
+Nore do I want to waste time on converting the XML back to the old format.
+So, at this point, we would be really screwed.*

 ### Layout